haydenliu/ml-book-d0693/content/pages/index.md

           Clustering and Topic Modeling

-          Using the K-means algorithm, matrix factorization and latent Dirichlet allocation, you will be amused by how many interesting themes you are able to mine from the 20 newsgroups dataset!
+          Using K-means algorithm, matrix factorization and latent Dirichlet allocation, you will be amused by how many interesting themes are mined from the 20 newsgroups dataset!
         content_align: left
         actions: []
         actions_align: left